wlame/njgit/docs/CLI_GUIDE.md

 # CLI Usage Guide

-Complete guide to using nomad-changelog from the command line.
+Complete guide to using ndiff from the command line.

 ## Table of Contents